 Ages 0-1: Newborns

-Dr. Colton will examine your newborn for congenital conditions such as high refractive error, strabismus, cataracts, glaucoma, eye cancers, early hydrocephalus, and blocked tear ducts.
+Our Murphy eye doctor, Dr. Colton, will examine your newborn for congenital conditions such as high refractive error, strabismus, cataracts, glaucoma, eye cancers, early hydrocephalus, and blocked tear ducts.
 Infants who appear happy and recognize faces can still suffer from any of these diseases, and the earlier they are corrected, the better the outcome.

 Ages 2-4: Toddlers

-Toddlers in play groups or day care are prone to viral and bacterial infections which can be treated by Dr. Bruce Colton.
+Toddlers in play groups or day care are prone to viral and bacterial infections which can be treated by our optometrist.
 High refractive error, strabismus, and congenital glaucoma can appear for the first time during this stage of life.

 Ages 5-9: Kiddos

 Starting school and organized activities puts a high visual demand on your kids that they are not used to.
 Focusing problems such as accommodative paresis and convergence insufficiency are sometimes first detectable at this age.
 Retinal exams can show the first signs of type 1 diabetes, and certain leukemias.

 Our eye doctor in Murphy is ahead of the curve with myopia control technology.
 Being fitted in a specific multifocal contact lens can prevent or even stop your eyes from getting worse each year.
 This age range is the most at risk for becoming more nearsighted each year.
 Dr. Colton will ensure that vision does not limit your child’s success in school.

 Children with special needs deserve a compassionate doctor who can connect with them.
 They often suffer from unique eye and vision problems.
 Dr. Colton has experience serving as a volunteer at the Houston and Arlington Special Olympics to vision screen athletes.